cotneylab/craniofacial_snrna/README.md

 Script for generating interactive website is found in shinycell directory.

-Cellranger data files for human and mouse can be found on zenodo: https://doi.org/10.5281/zenodo.14343226
+Cellranger data files and Seurat objects for human and mouse can be found on zenodo: https://doi.org/10.5281/zenodo.14343226